 Since 1910, conservation and environmental studies have been an integral part of the Boy Scouts of America.
 Scouts have rendered distinguished public service by helping to conserve wildlife, energy, forests, soil, and water.
 Past generations of Scouts have been widely recognized for undertaking conservation Good Turn action projects in their local communities.
-Through environmental explorations, Cub Scouts, Boy Scouts, Venturers, and Sea Scouts visit the outdoors and discover the natural world around them.
+Through environmental explorations, Cub Scouts, Scouts BSA, Venturers, and Sea Scouts visit the outdoors and discover the natural world around them.
 Many natural resource careers are born in Scouting.

 The Outdoor Code